After researching your Pacific Crest Trail gear, the question many aspiring thru-hikers move to is that of PCT resupply.

 What is PCT resupply?
 It’s the replenishment of the food (and other consumable items) carried in a hiker’s backpack.
 Contrary to popular belief, hikers of the Trail of Pacific Crest must leave the trail and venture into town to buy more food.
 They don’t just carry all their food from the beginning.
 And, perhaps even more shockingly, the idea that thru-hikers subsist on a diet of foraged mushrooms and edible plants is a lie.

-Using data from the 2020 Pacific Crest Trail Thru-hiker Survey, I’ve compiled the following picture of what resupply looks like over the course of a Pacific Crest Trail thru-hike.
-Hopefully, this let’s all you would-be PCT thru-hikers focus on more important things (like spending all your money on fancy gear).
+Using data from the 2021 Pacific Crest Trail Hiker Survey, I’ve compiled the following picture of what resupply looks like over the course of a Pacific Crest Trail thru-hike.
+Hopefully, this helps all you would-be PCT thru-hikers rest a little easier.

 Notes on the data

-- This year we had 460 completed surveys – a 45% decrease vs. last year.
+- This year’s survey boasts 654 completed surveys – a 41% increase vs. last year.

 - I refer to survey respondents collectively as this year’s “class“.
-Remember, this is a sample and not a comprehensive survey of every single PCT hiker who intended to hike or who did hike the PCT this year.
+Remember, this is a sample and not a comprehensive survey of every person on the PCT.

-- I will be releasing more detailed posts focused on PCT Hikers Who Hiked vs. Those Who Canceled, PCT Demographics, PCT Horror Stories, and PCT Advice in the coming weeks.
-I’ve already released the PCT Gear Guide, Survey Results, and NOGO Results.
+- More detailed posts focused on PCT Gear (including breakdowns of women-specific gear and couples’ gear), PCT Demographics, PCT Horror Stories, and PCT Advice are in the works.
 If you would like to be notified of new surveys, click here.

 Labels differentiating hiker segments: